faisaliqbalkhattak/SDAlab13/README.md

 1>>     docker buildx build --load -t lab13:latest .

+the dot is necessary at the end of the command as this tells to search in the current dir

 'buildx' build supports multi-platform builds but
 '--load' tells Docker to load it into your local Docker engine like a normal build.